7k2mpa/FileMaintenace/README.md

 ##### FileMaintenance.ps1

-You can manage log and temp files with varios method including delete , copy , move , compress , archive , rename , nullclear and delete empty folders.
+Manage log and temp files with varios method including delete , copy , move , compress , archive , rename , nullclear and delete empty folders.
 You can select files and folders with file size , number of days elapsed , regular expression , path regular expression.

 At onece you can manage one folder.
 With Wrapper.ps1 you can manage multi folders.